 The shares have, along with many others at the smaller end of the spectrum, largely failed to participate in the real estate rally of recent months.

 Having spent most of 2022 at the very tail end of sector performance numbers, the real estate sector has, since October recovered some of its poise.
 However, most of the action has been in the larger caps, and Árima, having held up better in last year’s slide, has tracked sideways.
 Looking at the longer-term chart, Árima has performed pretty much in line with the broader sector.
-Perhaps a disappointing outcome, for such an illustrious team, but events have conspired against the rapid deployment of capital and, with evidence of exceptional alpha generation starting to come through, and the The shares now trade at a discount of more than 40% to the last reported NTA figure and, as we wrote in the last post, barring a spike in office yields, Árima is set to see a major revaluation of its portfolio – driven by rental uplifts on its refurbished assets.
+Perhaps a disappointing outcome, for such an illustrious team, but events have conspired against the rapid deployment of capital.
+Despite evidence of exceptional alpha generation starting to come through, the shares now trade at a discount of more than 40% to the last reported NTA figure and, as we wrote in the last post, barring a spike in office yields, Árima is set to see a major revaluation of its portfolio – driven by rental uplifts on its refurbished assets.

 NB – Actio may be working for the companies we write about, and we recommend you effect your own due diligence before making any investment decisions